 Another really important document for you is the glossary of key words.
 And as you can see on the screen now, this is also housed in the NESA website.
 Now to find this, you need to select the year 11 and 12 option at the top of the page, and then select HSC.
 You can see here that the glossary is found within the student guide.
 There's also information on taking HSC exams.
 In this session, we will come across questions that require you to explain, analyse and justify.
 Let's take a moment to read those definitions.
-Here we have analyse.
-Scroll a little further and you have explain.
-Scroll a little further and you have justify.
+Here we have ‘analyse’.
+Scroll a little further and you have ‘explain’.
+Scroll a little further and you have ‘justify’.
 As you can see, this terminology comes from the glossary of key words.
 It's really important that you are familiar with the terminology and apply your understanding in relation to the knowledge, skills or understanding required of each term.
 You will see some more than others in relation to English examinations.
 You might like to create revision questions for short texts, as well as your prescribed texts using this terminology.
-In relation to the 2019 HSC English Advanced Paper one examination, the three terms that we have already mentioned are particularly important.
-You are also asked to respond to two questions that begin with, to what extent.
+In relation to the 2019 HSC English Advanced Paper One examination, the three terms that we have already mentioned are particularly important.
+You are also asked to respond to two questions that begin with, ‘to what extent’.
 Now, this requires both an explanation and a justification.
 And you will find that this phrase is in the final question of section one and the personal response question for section two.
-We hope that this makes it clear why it's important to be familiar with the terminology, but also be nimble in your understanding, because to what extent isn't in this list, but what it requires both a justification and an explanation most certainly is.
+We hope that this makes it clear why it's important to be familiar with the terminology, but also be nimble in your understanding, because ‘to what extent’ isn't in this list, but what it requires, both a justification and an explanation, most certainly is.